rodrigoaasm/dojot-microservice-sdk-js/lib/serviceStateManager/README.md

 documentation for more details about the exposed endpoints and the required Kubernetes configuration to use them.

+Don't forget to check the example in the [examples directory](../../examples/serviceStateManager) for a practical usage.

+## **Shutdown handlers**

+The shutdown handlers are functions that are executed when you want to gracefully exit your program via the module's `shutdown` function.
+You can add shutdown functions via the `registerShutdownHandler` method.

+It is recommended to shutdown only one thing per handler.

-## **Worker Thread**
+## **Health checking**

-A separate thread to treat all the health checkers that should not interfere in the main thread's event loop.
-This thread is created when the `Manager` class is initialized and you've **enabled it via configuration**.

-__ATTENTION__: the worker thread code should be in a separate file from the master thread code.
-Check the [configuration section](#configuration) for more details on its configuration.

-Inside its file, you should register functions in the `Worker` via the `addHealthChecker` function.
-It will create a node.js `Interval` to periodically call the passed function.
+The `ServiceStateManager` module provides some flexibility in the signaling of the services, so you can adapt it to your needs.
+The modes are:

+- Manual mode: using the module's `signalReady` and `signalNotReady` functions (e.g.: call `signalReady` when the HTTP server receives the `listening` event and call `signalNotReady` when receiving `close` or `error` events)
+- Managed mode: using the module's internally managed health check interface via the `addHealthChecker` method.

+It is recommended to create one health check per thing you want to check.
+For example: you have Kafka, VerneMQ and an HTTP server.
+Each one of these should have its own health checker (their names could be something like `kafka`, `verne` and `server`), since we don't want to block the Event Loop with long tasks.
+Each one can be configured with a different interval.

 # **Configuration**

-The configuration object is divided in 3 parts: `lightship`, `logger` and `module`.

-__NOTE THAT__ this configuration is applied only to the master thread.
-The slave thread does not have a configuration object.
+The configuration is done via the `config` parameter when instantiating the `Manager` class.

 __NOTE THAT__ the logger used inside the Manager will indirectly inherit the configurations from the application logger, since the SDK Logger class is globally defined.

 ## **lightship**

-Lightship is the library that provides the graceful shutdown and health check capabilities to our module.
+Lightship is the library that provides the graceful shutdown and health check capabilities to the module.
 If you would like to change any configuration parameter, please read the library's [official documentation](https://github.com/gajus/lightship/#usage) for the accepted parameters.